 If you’re in need of legal representation, or if you have any questions about personal injury law or our law firm, don’t hesitate to contact our experienced Brooklyn personal injury attorneys for FREE.

 NEW YORK – Each year, thousands of passengers are seriously injured in car crashes – and each of them have a long list of questions.
 One of the most common questions our Bronx car accident lawyers hear from passengers is, Can I Sue If I Was A Passenger In A Car Accident?

 Can I Sue If I Was A Passenger In A Car Accident?

 If you were a passenger in a car crash, YOU CAN’T BE AT FAULT!
 At least one of the drivers will be liable for any injuries you’ve suffered.
 In almost every circumstance, passengers can file a personal injury claim and be entitled to the maximum recovery.

-Insurance companies like to make things complicated – not only for drivers, but injured passengers too!
+Insurance companies like to make things complicated – not only for drivers but injured passengers as well.
 Local laws further complicate matters, which is why we suggest giving our Bronx car accident attorneys a call; it’s not going to cost you anything to ask questions!

 Here are some insurance items to consider: